Visiting Japan was an absolute pleasure. For many reasons, we were grateful we went there after China.

 Day or special passes can sometimes be obtained from bus stations, tourist information centres.
 As an alternative to a Hop on Hop off tour (and much cheaper!)

 Japan is not cheap.
 But by making hotel reservations early.
 Being aware if there are any events that may increase demand for hotel rooms and using AirBnB’s costs can be brought down to a reasonable level.
 Overall the costs are similar to travelling in Western Europe.

 So they are not really that expensive … just relative to the rest of the Far East.

 Sometimes we had breakfast included in the room price and sometimes not.
 Generally we ate 2 meals a day with some snacking in between.

 Our general complaint in Japan was that public WiFi is limited with limited pay for use options.
-We didn’t expect this in a country that is in many ways so advanced.
+We didn’t expect this in a country that is so advanced in so many ways.

-We purchased a Freetel data only SIM from BIC camera so had data.This was not an ideal solution as we didn’t buy enough data and had to recharge with the only one premium priced option - 500MB at Yen 1050.
-Quite limited in such an advanced first world country?
+We purchased a Freetel data only SIM from BIC camera so had data.This was not an ideal solution as we didn’t buy enough data and had to recharge with the only one premium priced option - 500MB at Yen1 050 (US$10).
+Quite a limited choice in such an advanced first world country.

 On a mission to help others expand their horizons.
 Who knows where they can end?
 Passionate about learning and embracing the changing world.
 Adventurous and skeptical but optimistic!